JabRef/user-documentation/en/Installation.md

 4. In the folder of the jar-file run `java -jar JabRef-[version].jar`

 *Warning*: To install JavaFX, it is not sufficient to just install the `openjfx` package.
-*Warning*: There is a bug in `openjfx` in Fedora 29 (https://bugzilla.redhat.com/show_bug.cgi?id=1644712).
+*Warning*: There is a [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1547378) in `openjfx` in Fedora 29.
-JabRef versions newer than 3.8.2 will not work with OpenJDK and Fedora 29 until this is fixed.
+JabRef versions newer than 4.3.1 will not work with OpenJDK and Fedora 29 until this is fixed.
 See also [issue 4473](https://github.com/JabRef/jabref/issues/4473).

 ### CentOS 6 or 7 and Oracle Java